mayasharma2110/Treat-Yourself/README.md

 * As a first time user, I want to be able to the specific details of a product I am interested in (description, price and rating) from here I want to be able to add products to my shopping basket.

+* As a first time user, I want to be able read reviews of products made by other users.

 * As a first time user I want to be able to search for a specific term (for the name or description of a product), on filtering or searching for a term I want to see the number of results displayed.

 * As a first time user, I want to be able to see the total in my shopping basket at any given time.